-In May 2014, the Financial Accounting Standards Board issued Accounting Standards Update No. 2014-09-Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09") to create a single, joint revenue standard that is consistent across all industries and markets for companies that prepare their financial statements in accordance with GAAP.
+In May 2014, the FASB issued Accounting Standards Update No. 2014-09-Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09") to create a single, joint revenue standard that is consistent across all industries and markets for companies that prepare their financial statements in accordance with GAAP.
 Under ASU 2014-09, an entity is required to recognize revenue upon the transfer of promised goods or services to customers in an amount that reflects the consideration the entity expects to be entitled to receive in exchange for those goods or services.
-ASU 2014-09 is effective for us beginning on January 1, 2017.
+In July 2015, the FASB decided to delay the effective date of the new revenue standard by one year.
+As such, ASU 2014-09 will be effective for us beginning on January 1, 2018, with the option to adopt earlier on January 1, 2017.
 We are currently evaluating the impact of ASU 2014-09 on our consolidated financial statements.